Sanjna0769043/SanjnasBookStore/SanjnasBookStore/README.txt

 <7:25PM>craete the Upser.cshtml file under the Area->Admin->view folder, and pasted the given code which given by andrew in
 assignment2-file, (7:30 PM )

+(7:30 PM) First I created the new account in tiny.cloud with my student Id, I choose one plugin from the tiny.cloud, pasted the script under the @section scripts code under the Upsert.cshtml file.
+Then I run the code wao, everythink work perfect, I saw a new textbox under the Product field.
+(8:00 PM)

+(8:00 PM) in the Productcontroller.cshtml file I uncomment the code as given in the slides.
+I donot got any error during this part.
+Run the application work good  (8:10 Pm)

+(8:10 Pm) craetec a new Image folder under the wwwroot folder(8:12Pm)

+<---------------------end time (8:13 PM), total spend time on this part (45mintues)----------------------->